 Important Note: these 6 ways of thinking are more pronounced with 10x engineers.
 These engineers outperform their peers, through their unique thinking abilities.

 #1 Analytical thinking

-Important Note: this is one reason why engineers love data.
-The more data you have at your fingertips, the better you can analyze problems.
+Important Note: the more data you have at your fingertips, the better you can analyze problems.
 Also, the fewer assumptions you’ll make, which prevents over-engineering.